Jokubas Salyga is a Lecturer in International Relations at the Department of Social and Political Sciences.

 ‘Historical Materialism and European Integration’ (co-authored with Andreas Bieler) in Didier Bigo, Thomas Diez, Evangelos Fanoulis, Ben Rosamond and Yannis A. Stivachtis (Eds.)
 Routledge Handbook of Critical European Studies, London: Routledge [forthcoming in 2020].

 The Politics of Europeanization and Post-Socialist Transformations by Nicole Lindstrom.
 Palgrave Macmillan, 2015, 99pp, Journal of Contemporary Central and Eastern Europe, 24(3): 158-159.

 Handbook of the Economics and Political Economy of Transition by Paul Hare and Gerard Turley (Eds.).
 Routledge, 2013.
 528pp, Journal of Soviet & Post-Soviet Politics & Society, 2(2): 266-269.

 The International Political Economy of Transition: Neoliberal Hegemony and Eastern Europe’s Transformation by Stuart Shields.
 Routledge, 2014.
 180pp, Europe-Asia Studies, 68(6): 1098-1099.

 The Contradictions of Austerity:The Socio-Economic Costs of the Neoliberal Baltic Model by Charles Woolfson and Jeffrey Sommers (Eds.).
 Routledge, 2015.
 182pp, Political Studies Review, 14(4): 621-622.

 Domestic politics and foreign policy of Estonia, Latvia and Lithuania

-Labour relations in East-Central Europe
+Labour politics in East-Central Europe